Get a driving instructor's licence

 Step 2: Provide proof of identity

-You will be required to submit sufficient proof of your identify for the application.
+You will be required to submit sufficient proof of your identity for the application.

-Please refer to the fact sheet for more information.
+Please go to Proof of identity for more information.

 Step 3: Submit the application in person (Form E175)